MicroWebStacks/copper/README.md

 ## service structure
 a service consists of
 * a docker container as a Dockerfile or folder
-* an mqtt client
-    * subscribes to services endpoints for requests
-    * publishes to services status and completion
+* an mqtt client to manage services and events
-    * subscribes to resources triggers as input
-    * publishes on resources generation as output
 * optionally for bootstrapping a MANIFEST environemnt variable can be passed to use a local file

+## broker API
+* Services lifecycle management
+    * start and stop a service
+    * Lambda single shot a service for a single request
+* Requests
+    * subscribe to offer a service
+    * publish to trigger
+    * publish status and completion
+* Resources
+    * subscribe to consume
+    * publish to produce

 ## content locations
 * a core service within copper